RobotWebTools/rclnodejs/electron_demo/manipulator/README.md

    npm start
    ```

-2. **Build errors with latest Electron**
+2. **Build errors with Electron**

-   - This demo uses Electron 31.7.7 for rclnodejs compatibility
+- This demo currently uses Electron 40.1.0
-   - Electron 38+ requires C++20, which rclnodejs doesn't support yet
+- If you change Electron or other native-module dependencies, rerun `npm run rebuild`
-   - The current versions are tested and stable
+- The versions recorded in `package.json` and `package-lock.json` are the tested baseline for this demo

 3. **No ROS2 messages received**
    - Check if ROS2 daemon is running: `ros2 daemon start`